sublime09/CrySmile/README.md

-# Sarchasm
+# CrySmile
-Learn sarcasm on twitter
+Emoji analysis on Twitter